Skip to main content

 Organization Classifications

-Each student organization granted recognition by William & Mary shall be categorized as either Sponsored or Affiliated.
+Each student organization granted recognition by William & Mary shall be classified as either Sponsored or Affiliated.
 Classification is determined by assessing the student organization's relationship to W&M; the purpose, scope and complexity of its activities; and the perceived potential risk to participants and the university.

 Explanation of different organization classifications